 Also, use Google Search Console.
 It's free and gives you a look at how your site shows up in search results and checks for any technical issues.

-Remember, SEO is a continuous process
+Remember, SEO is a Continuous Process

 The above steps will help you create an SEO strategy that lays a solid foundation for success.
 However, remember that achieving and maintaining high rankings requires ongoing effort and adaptability.

 Keep a vigilant eye on changing algorithms and evolving search intent, and be ready to adjust your approach accordingly.
+AEO and GEO are also having an outsized impact on how people search online, so take into account whether your SEO strategy blends AEO and GEO best practices.

 With consistent monitoring and adaptation, you can ensure your SEO strategy remains effective in the long run.